sai-tarun-tavva/resume-ls/README.md

 ## 📞 Support

 If you have any questions or run into issues, don't hesitate to contact the development team.
-We're here to help ensure your experience with Resume Parser is smooth and productive.
+We're here to help ensure your experience with Resume Insight is smooth and productive.

 ---

-Thank you for using Resume Parser.
+Thank you for using Resume Insight.
 Let's make hiring simpler, together!